This app has been developed for staff who work in healthcare:

 Everyone has the right to live their life free from violence, fear and abuse

-♦ All adults have the right to be protected from harm and exploitation
+♦ All people have the right to be protected from harm and exploitation

-♦ All adults have the right to independence, which involves a degree of risk.
+♦ All people have the right to independence, which involves a degree of risk.

-The safeguarding of adults is an important issue for the Trust.
-Working on a multi-agency basis is an important aspect of protecting adults at risk (vulnerable adults).
+Safeguarding is an important issue for the Trust.
+Working on a multi-agency basis is an important aspect of protecting adults and children at risk (vulnerable).

-The Care Act (2014) provides a clear legal framework for how health and partner agencies should protect adults at risk of abuse or neglect.
+The Care Act (2014) provides a clear legal framework for how health and partner agencies should protect people at risk of abuse or neglect.

-The Care Act 2014 replaces No Secrets guidance (2000) and makes Safeguarding Adults a statutory duty.
+The Care Act 2014 replaces No Secrets guidance (2000) and makes Safeguarding a statutory duty.

-The Trust supports the benchmark set by the DoH (2011) to safeguard adults at risk of abuse.
+The Trust supports the benchmark set by the DoH (2011) to safeguard children and adults at risk of abuse.

 - Empowerment – supporting and encouraging people to make their own decisions with informed consent